Discovering Pisa and Portovenere

 Square of Miracles

-The Square of Miracles is an incredibly fascinating place that is rich with history and significance.
-It is said to be a place where miracles happen, where the impossible becomes possible, and where visitors can experience a sense of wonder and awe.
-It has been a popular destination for travelers and pilgrims for centuries, with people coming from all over the world to witness the power and majesty of this sacred place.
+The Square of Miracles is incredibly fascinating and rich in history and significance.
+It is said to be a place where miracles happen, the impossible becomes possible, and visitors can experience a sense of wonder and awe.
+For centuries, it has been a popular destination for travellers and pilgrims, with people coming from all over the world to witness the power and majesty of this sacred place.

-The Square of Miracles is also known for its incredible architecture and design, with stunning examples of medieval Gothic and Romanesque style buildings.
-The most famous of these is the Leaning Tower of Pisa, which is a true wonder of engineering and has captured the world’s imagination for generations.
-The Square of Miracles is definitely a destination worth visiting.
+The Square of Miracles is also known for its incredible architecture and design, with stunning examples of medieval Gothic and Romanesque-style buildings.
+The most famous is the Leaning Tower of Pisa, a wonder of engineering that has captured the world’s imagination for generations.
+The Square of Miracles is a destination worth visiting.
 So, don’t miss the opportunity to explore this incredible site and witness the magic for yourself!

 Pisa

-The Tower is a wonder of engineering and architecture, with its famous lean being a result of an error during construction.
+The Tower is a wonder of engineering and architecture.
+Its famous lean was the result of an error during construction.

 The signature site leans 5.5 degrees off the vertical.
-The tower’s tilt began during construction in the 1th century due to an inadequate foundation on soft ground.
+The Tower began construction in the 1st century due to an inadequate foundation on soft ground.

 With the medieval Duomo as its backdrop, the square was declared a UNESCO World Heritage Site in 1987.